Is there a Power Battle at Your Home emotional needs

 - Look carefully: do you get more or less of the love you want complaining to him?
 Of course, you get less or nothing!

-Then, here is the very basic idea:
+Then, here is a very basic idea:

-Make a plan to solve your needs that doesn't expect anything from your husband can be a radical idea, but at the beginning of this process perhaps it helps to send him a strong message: “You are not going to be able to frustrate me as always, because now, I don't depend on you for companionship, support, or appreciation.”
+Make a plan to solve your needs that doesn't expect anything from your husband can be a radical idea, but at the beginning of this process perhaps it helps to send him a strong message: “You are not going to be able to frustrate me as always because now, I don't depend on you for companionship, support, or appreciation.”

-Get more friends, change your job to one different; take some courses and learn different things and plan a life where you are the expert in how to find possible solutions for your needs for companionship and support.
-And then, see how long does it take for him to realize that the game has changed and now he is the one left behind...
+Get more friends, change your job to one different; take some courses and learn different things, and plan a life where you are the expert in how to find possible solutions for your needs for companionship and support.
+And then, see how long does it take for him to realize that the game has changed, and now he is the one left behind...